maple1606/HomeCatHome---SDL-Project-for-INT2215/README.md

 Kudos to everyone behind this wonderful game!
 Whoever came up with the puzzles must be a mastermind.

 ### :art: Artworks
-   *  The character's sprite is a free vector from the Internet.
+   *  The character's sprite is a free one i take from the Internet.
    *  Background effects from Canva.
    *  Pixel materials drawn by me, with the help of the app Pixel Studio.